 Interns receive robust training and clinical experience across two different outpatient settings for children and adolescents.
-They complete a rotation in community mental health at the CAPS Clinic and a rotation in pediatric integrated behavioral health in an ambulatory/primary care center at the UCDH Midtown Pediatric Clinic.
+They complete a rotation in community mental health at the CAPS Clinic and a rotation in pediatric integrated behavioral health in an ambulatory/ primary care center.